oros is for 8 voices: SSS AA T BB (3 sopranos, 2 altos, tenor and 2 basses)

 The music employs quartertones and extended techniques as well as dramatic, gestural writing.
 Much of the clarity of word production will be intentionally obscured by these techniques – once again, in reference to the worn and over-written graffiti on the wall where all that was written is no longer clear to see.
 In short, the text will be treated in exactly the same way as the music and subject to its processes and demands.

 Un-synchronised music: The vocalists sing independently of each other.
 The music is cued to begin only.
 There is no ‘fixed’ synchronisation between the vocalists.
 Whilst the relationship of each vocalist is flexibly placed against its neighbour, care has been taken to calculate potential outcomes of coincidence and variability.
-To this end it is vital that metronome markings are adhered to as accurately as possible although the composer appreciates that it is the various interpretations and practicalities inherent in the realisation of tempi that contribute to the richly unique nature and interplay of each performance.
+To this end, it is vital that metronome markings are adhered to as accurately as possible although the composer appreciates that it is the various interpretations and practicalities inherent in the realisation of tempi that contribute to the richly unique nature and interplay of each performance.

 There is only one instruction to the vocalists: to begin when indicated and sing until their material is completed.

 Structurally, the music is conceived as a large canon in eight parts with each part a transposition [with some variables] of the other.
-Thematic material is audible throughout the piece, bringing cohesion and structure.
+The thematic material is audible throughout the piece, bringing cohesion and structure.
 The music forms dense, highly complex and constantly changing relationships that are frequently wild and sometimes beautiful.

 Due to the unsynchronised nature of this music, an ‘installed’ performance [spatial] is recommended with the performers being positioned around the performance space, enwrapping the audience.